 Notwithstanding anything contained in this Agreement to the contrary, in no event shall the Seller: (i) be liable for indemnification unless and until the aggregate amount of all Losses that are imposed on or incurred by the Buyer exceed the Deductible Amount, in which case the Buyer Indemnified Parties shall be entitled to indemnification for all Losses in excess of the Deductible Amount; and (ii) be required to make payments for indemnification in an aggregate amount in excess of the Maximum Indemnification Amount.

-The use of a minimum deductible amount can reduce disputes over relatively trivial items, while the total cap on liability provides certainty to the seller regarding its maximum exposure.
+The use of a minimum deductible amount can reduce disputes about relatively trivial items, while the total cap on liability provides certainty to the seller regarding its maximum exposure.
 As discussed above, the contracting parties may also wish to fund post-closing indemnification obligations through an escrow account, assuring the availability of the funds to the buyer and allowing the seller to proceed without fear of future costs.
 Finally, the parties may also agree that claims for indemnification are the exclusive remedy for breaches of representations and warranties, and that arbitration is the exclusive forum in which to bring any such claim.